vsmottin/pSTL-Bench/Hypotheses.md

 ## H2

-> The order of the parallelism (outer seq, inner par vs outer par, inner seq) has a significant impact on performance.
+> The performance is significantly impacted by the order in which parallelism is applied, whether it is outer loop
+> sequential and inner loop parallel, or outer loop parallel and inner loop sequential.

 **Why important:**